Van Allen radiation belt: Proposed removal

 Draining the charged particles from the Van Allen belts would open up new orbits for satellites and make travel safer for astronauts.
+Draining radiation belts around other planets has also been proposed, for example, before exploring Europa, which orbits within Jupiter's radiation belt.
+Since the radiation belts are part of a complex system, it is unknown if there could be unintended consequences to removing these radiation belts.

-High Voltage Orbiting Long Tether, or HiVOLT, is a concept proposed by Russian physicist V. V. Danilov and further refined by Robert P. Hoyt and Robert L. Forward for draining and removing the radiation fields of the Van Allen radiation belts that surround the Earth.
+One concept proposed to drain and remove the radiation fields of the Van Allen radiation belts that surround the Earth is known as High Voltage Orbiting Long Tether, or HiVOLT, a concept proposed by Russian physicist V. V. Danilov and further refined by Robert P. Hoyt and Robert L. Forward.
 Another proposal for draining the Van Allen belts involves beaming very-low-frequency (VLF) radio waves from the ground into the Van Allen belts.

-Draining radiation belts around other planets has also been proposed, for example, before exploring Europa, which orbits within Jupiter's radiation belt.

-As of 2014, it remains uncertain if there are any negative unintended consequences to removing these radiation belts.